bonkedbythonk/anicat/README.md

 git clone https://github.com/bonkedbythonk/anicat.git && cd anicat && ./scripts/install.sh
 ```

-It will ask for your password—this is normal.
-Just type it in and press Enter.

 **That's it!** The app is now installed to your Applications folder.

 ### Step 2: Launch